KaiWalter/automate-posts/posts/nvim-windows-build-plugins.md

 In this post I show or share

-- a PowerShell script to install LLVM / mingw  / make toolchains on Windows to be used by plugin build processes
+- a PowerShell script to install LLVM / mingw  / make toolchains on Windows to be used by NeoVim plugin build processes
-- how to install Microsoft Build Tools with `winget` (that in the end did not qualify for all build cases and was discarded)
+- how to install Microsoft Build Tools with **winget** (that in the end did not qualify for all build cases and was discarded)
-- some sample plugin configurations with **Lazy** plugin manager
+- a sample plugin configurations with **Lazy** plugin manager
-- some observations I made with plugin managers not working smoothly through corporate proxy configurations
+- an observations I made with plugin managers not working smoothly through corporate proxy configurations

 ## Background

 In a [previous post](https://dev.to/kaiwalter/share-neovim-configuration-between-linux-and-windows-4gh8) I was showing how I was sharing one configuration for NeoVim based on one version of dotfiles in Linux and Windows.

 That works pretty well for [Lua](https://www.lua.org/)-only plugins, as long as underlying command line tools like e.g. `ripgrep`  or `lazygit` are also avaible on Windows.
-As soon as plugins require a tool chain to build those command line tools from source it gets tricky having the same NeoVim configuration facilitating Linux and Windows.
+As soon as plugins require a tool chain to build those command line tools from source, some more work is required.

 ## Selecting the right build tool chain